thomasbattram/ewas-gwas-comparisons/readme.md

 # A comparison of EWAS and GWAS signal

+## GitHub/lab notes

+If pushing to private gitlab directory make sure to be in the "master" branch and push to "origin" If pushing to public github directory make sure to be in the "public" branch and push to "github" like so

+`
+git push github public:master
+`

 ## Aims
 1. Compare the regions identified by GWAS and EWAS
 2. Assess if the genes/pathways identified by GWAS are also identified by EWAS more than expected by chance